Injury scare for Rhinos as England beat All Stars in mid-season international

 England will have been happy with a solid workout in one of only two warm-up games ahead of this autumn’s World Cup.

-They made some errors and their lack of time together was obvious, but England were quite clinical on attack and rarely troubled in defence.
+They made some errors and their lack of time together was obvious, but - in front of a crowd of 9,393 - England were quite clinical on attack and rarely troubled in defence.

 Mikolaj Oledzki, Rhinos’ only representative in England’s 17, had a 30-minute stint off the bench either side of the interval and hit the ball up strongly.